projectcalico/calico/master/getting-started/docker/tutorials/advanced-policy.md

    components with the  `backup = true` label.
 -  Create a Docker network "backups" for backups and update the associated profile to assign the `backup = true` label
--  Create a Docker network "database-backup" for databases _and_ backup access, and update the associated profile to assign both the `backup = true` and `role = database` labels.
+-  Create a Docker network "database-backup" for database _and_ backup access, and update the associated profile to assign both the `backup = true` and `role = database` labels.